FHantke/brave-browser-wiki/Chromium-rebases.md

 Settings (all settings are the same as used above for the non-delta QA builds, except):
 * `PREVIOUS_BUILD_NUMBER_DELTA` - Specify the build number from the previous non-delta build that you created above

-After producing the delta builds, you can upload them to the update server here (only supports Windows at the moment): https://ci.brave.com/job/test-brave-browser-updates-upload
+After producing the delta builds, you can upload them to the update server here: https://ci.brave.com/job/test-brave-browser-updates-upload

 Settings: